woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/schema.md

 #### _Returns_ <!-- omit in toc -->

--   `object`: An action object used to update the store with the provided list of resource routes with teh following keys:
+-   `object`: An action object used to update the store with the provided list of resource routes with the following keys:
     -   _type_ `string`: The action type.
     -   _routes_ `object`: An object of routes keyed by the route name.
     -   _namespace_ `string`: The namespace the routes belong to, eg. `/wc/blocks`.